 - any other person who then transferred it to your company

-Your company, or any qualifying subsidiary, mustn’t have carried on any other trade before you started the new trade.
+Your company, or any qualifying subsidiary, must not have carried out any other trade before you started the new trade.

-Your company’s trade must be treated as a commercial business, with the aim of making profits.
-However, your trade won’t qualify if it consists wholly or substantially of an excluded activity.
+Your company’s trade must be treated as a commercial business with the aim of making profits.
+However, your trade will not qualify if it consists mostly of an excluded activity.

 Before raising your money

-You can ask HM Revenue and Customs (HMRC) if your share issue is likely to qualify before you go ahead, this is called advance assurance.
+You can ask HMRC if your share issue is likely to qualify before you go ahead, this is called advance assurance.

 How to apply